flamacore/UnityHDRPTerrainDetailGrass/README.md

 Billboard mode or coloring does not work as of yet.
 Do not even know if I can make them work :)

 Please bear in mind that this is a very basic shader hack.
 No idea what problems it may cause.
 Please try/use with caution and definitely back your scene/project up before using this.

+# Wind
+You can control wind using the shader graph itself by modifying the default values in properties window for now.